 b.
 Those among them who escape I will send to the nations…to the coastlands afar off who have not heard My fame nor seen My glory: Isaiah makes prophetic reference to the missionary calling and work of God’s people.
 Of course, God had a missionary intent for Israel, that they would be a priesthood among the nations (Exodus 19:6) and a light to the Gentiles.
 But even more pointedly, God has commanded the church to the nations, to declare My glory among the Gentiles.

 i.
-“They are sent to Tarshish (Spain, France and Italy) to Pul (a region in Africa) and to Lud, which according to some is the same as Lydia, though it seems preferable to take Pul and Lud together for all of Africa.
+“They are sent to Tarshish (Spain, France and Italy) to Pul (a region in Africa) and to Lud, which according to some is the same as Libya, though it seems preferable to take Pul and Lud together for all of Africa.
 Tubal was a son of Japheth, whose descendants settled in north-eastern Europe or Russia and Javan is the biblical name for Greece.”
 (Bultema)

 ii.
 In a limited sense, this is fulfilled by the missionary outreach of the church through centuries.
 But this is only a partial fulfillment.
 Ultimately, these may be the 144,000 witnesses during the Great Tribulation; they may be Jewish evangelists in the days of the millennial earth.

 i.
 Many years ago there was a remarkable example of modern-day regathering from the Arutz 7 news agency in Israel: